tckerr/walk/README.md

 - `rootObjectCallbacks: boolean`: Ignore callbacks for root objects.
 - `runCallbacks: boolean`: Set this to `false` to skip callbacks completely.
-- `monitorPerformance: boolean`: Set this to `true` to print a performance report to console after the walk is complete.
-- `pathFormat: (key: string|number, isArr: boolean) => string`: a function that returns a path segment from a key ( property name or array index).
-The first argument is the key and the second argument is a boolean that is `true` when the key is an array index, `false` when it is an object key.
 - `callbacks: Callback[]`: an array of callback objects.
 See the Callback section for more information.
 - `traversalMode: 'depth'|'breadth'`: the mode for traversing the tree.
 Options are ```depth``` for *depth-first* processing and ```breadth``` for *breadth-first* processing.